-Erosion Control Systems, Inc. installs and repairs geomembrane liner and fabric formed concrete.
+Erosion Control Systems installs and repairs geomembrane liner and fabric-formed concrete.

 Poly Vinyl Chloride (PVC) is the most commonly specified lining material in the industry.
 Manufactured by the calendaring or extrusion process, it is a highly flexible, non-reinforced, cost-effective, waterproofing geomembrane with many uses and advantages for the user.

 PVC has high puncture strength and excellent abrasion resistance.
-It is resistant to a number of industrial chemicals.
-Because of its high flexibility, PVC liners readily conform to subgrade contours and offer excellent interface friction without being textured.
+It is resistant to several industrial chemicals.
+Because of their high flexibility, PVC liners readily conform to subgrade contours and offer excellent interface friction without being textured.
 The use of a PVC liner prevents contaminants from entering groundwater sources or streams.
 Additonally, it helps conserve potable water resources by preventing seepage loss.

 Factory fabrication eliminates up to 88% of field seaming.
-PVC can be fabricated into panels up to 25,000 square feet in climate-controlled manufacturing plants and then shipped to the site for installation.
+PVC can be fabricated into panels up to 25,000 square feet in climate-controlled manufacturing plants and then shipped to the installation site.
 Using prefabricated panels makes it possible for crews to install acres of lining per day and reduce overall construction time.

 PVC supports diverse field seaming capabilities (thermal fusion by hot air wedge welders or chemical adhesives).

-With advanced technology in field welding, the use of wedge welders that apply heat and pressure to form a homogenous weld is becoming sophisticated.
+With advanced technology in field welding, wedge welders that apply heat and pressure to form a homogenous weld are becoming sophisticated.
 Wedge welding provides excellent seam properties and reproducible welds and is faster and cleaner than solvents.

 A PVC liner can be easily installed by unrolling and unfolding the liner into the pond and seaming the panels using adhesives or wedge welders.
-Your liner can be installed using customer provided labor and Erosion Control Systems Inc. supervisor and welders or in a turnkey installation provided by one of Erosion Control Systems’ professional, certified crews.
+Your liner can be installed using customer-provided labor and Erosion Control Systems supervisor and welders or in a turnkey installation provided by one of Erosion Control Systems professional, certified crews.

-PVC is required to be covered with a minimum of 12″ (1 foot) of clean fill to function as designed.
+PVC must be covered with a minimum of 12″ (1 foot) of clean fill to function as designed.
 In buried applications, PVC can provide a service life of over 20 years.

 Slopes should be limited to 3:1, and cover soils should be walked in from the bottom of the pond to the top, always keeping a minimum of 12″ of clean soil between your equipment and the membrane.